Nouraibn/Learning/README.md

 ## Purpose 🎯

-The Learning Tracker App aims to cultivate a consistent learning habit by providing users with an intuitive interface to define, track, and celebrate their learning milestones.
+The Learning App aims to cultivate a consistent learning habit by providing users with an intuitive interface to define, track, and celebrate their learning milestones.
 Whether you’re picking up a new skill or deepening your knowledge, this app keeps you organized and inspired.

 ## Why This Project is Valuable 🌟

-Learning Tracker is more than just a logging tool; it's a framework for developing sustainable learning habits.
+Learning App is more than just a logging tool; it's a framework for developing sustainable learning habits.
 By visualizing your progress and offering features like goal setting and freeze days, it encourages accountability and fosters a growth mindset, making it an essential tool for lifelong learners.

 ## Features 🚀